lukegriffith/captainhook/README.md

 - [ ] Increase on unit testing.
 - [ ] implement integration tests.
 - [ ] Authentication
+    - [ ] Github Authenticaton
+    - [ ] Ability to decrypt blob from disk to load secrets.
+    - [ ] generic header auth setup.
 - [ ] Brainstorm new destinations (Protocols, services) and create list of future enhancements.
 - [ ] Documentation on using & developing.